Design is Code - Deterministic AI Code Generation with UML and London-Style TDD

 Introducing DisC

-The key mechanism: each arrow in a UML sequence diagram becomes one verify() call in a test.
-That verify() only passes if the implementation actually makes that call, with those arguments.
-There is only one implementation that passes.
+The key mechanism for orchestration code: each arrow in a UML sequence diagram becomes one verify() call in a test.
+That verify() only passes if the implementation makes exactly that call, with exactly those arguments.
+There is one implementation that passes.

 What you design is what you get.